poorlymac/Automator-Run-MySQL/README.md

 # Automator-Run-MySQL
-An Automator Action in Swift that uses native MySQL libraries to run queries.
+An Automator Action in Swift that uses native database libraries to run queries.
 Please keep in mind this is alpha quality code that I pulled together over a day, that said it works well for me 👍

 # Requirements
-Install the MySQL client & OpenSSL using `brew install mysql openssl`
+Install the MySQL & Postgresql client & OpenSSL using `brew install mysql libpq openssl`

 # Current Supported Databases
 * [MySQL](https://www.mysql.com) e.g. `mysql://user:password@hostname/database`